Donaldson, Minnesota

 Donaldson is a city in Kittson County, Minnesota, United States.
 The population was 20 at the 2020 census.

 U.S. Route 75 and Minnesota State Highway 11 are two of the main arterial routes in the community.

 History

 A post office called Donaldson has been in operation since 1884.
-The city was named for Captain W. Donaldson, a local farmer.
+The city was named for Captain Hugh Donaldson, a local farmer.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.589 sqmi, all land.